Staviro/Malo/README.md

 ## Getting Started With Malo | Javascript Library

-This application was built with .NET Core 8.
-To run the application make sure you have Visual Studio or VS Code or any other IDE compatible with .NET CORE 8.
+This application was built with .NET Core 9.
+To run the application make sure you have Visual Studio or VS Code or any other IDE compatible with .NET CORE 9.

 The stable Malo files are stored inside `/Malo.Web/wwwroot/lib/`

 The CSS files are located inside the `css/` folder.
-Use the compiled css version.

 The JS files are located inside the `js/` folder.
-Use the file type you are intending to use.
-CommonJS or ESM version.

 Alternatively you can download them on the official Malo Site.